 Some aspects of the model which are implicit under the DFA model must be made explicit under CPNs.
-The DFA allows a system to be in one state at a time, and shows the progression from one state to the next.
-Hence, the point to which an input is applied is clear, and that aspect is omitted from the diagrammatic representation.
+The DFA allows a system to be in one state at a time, and to progress from one state to the next.
+Hence, the point at which an input is applied is clear, and that aspect is omitted from the diagrammatic representation.
 Since a CPN can always accept input at any location, we must make that explicit in the model.